 before igniting to ensure fewer escaped fires.

-adjacent fields, structures and trees
+and adjacent fields, structures and trees.

-and plan to have fire out cold before afternoon
+and plan to have fire out cold before afternoon winds develop.

-fill 5-gallon water buckets)
+fill 5-gallon water buckets.

-4. Never leave the fire unattended
+4. Never leave the fire unattended.

 Notification of the nearest fire department before burning is required

 by law in ALL CASES.
 Failure to do so is a Class B misdemeanor.